Complimentary Color Consulting

-- Pat M | Duxbury, MA
+- Leah G. | Duxbury, MA

-Here are some frequently asked questions about using our color consultant to help you choose both interior and exterior colors for your home.
+Here are some frequently asked questions about using our color consultant to help you choose interior and exterior colors for your home.

 Why use a color consultant?

-What could go wrong if I choose colors myself?
+Can’t I choose paint colors myself?

 How much does it cost to use a color consultant?